 Floriana Cipollone - Floriana Cipollone is the Chief Financial Officer of the REIT.
-Ms. Cipollone is a Chartered Accountant with more than 15 years of diversified business experience.
+Ms. Cipollone is a Chartered Accountant with approximately 18 years of diversified business experience.
 Previously, Ms. Cipollone was Vice-President, Corporate Planning & Strategy of O&Y Properties Corporation, and Vice-President, Finance of O&Y Real Estate Investment Trust.
 Ms. Cipollone was actively involved in the creation of O&Y REIT and in O&Y's strategic, capital markets and financing activities.
 Ms. Cipollone earned her Bachelor of Commerce degree from the University of Toronto in 1990 and has been a member of the Institute of Chartered Accountants of Ontario since 1992.

-Steven Ronald - Steven Ronald is the Vice-President, Acquisitions of the REIT.
+Steven Ronald - Steven Ronald was the Vice-President, Acquisitions of the REIT until February 27, 2009.
 Mr. Ronald has more than 10 years of experience in commercial and residential real estate for both private and institutional investors.
 Previously, Mr. Ronald was Director of Acquisitions and Sales at Bentall Investment Management, where he focused on sourcing, negotiating, and purchasing retail and industrial assets in both major and secondary Canadian markets.
 Prior to joining Bentall, Mr. Ronald assisted in the management and acquisition of real estate investments for Sun Life Financial Inc. Mr. Ronald holds a Bachelor of Arts degree in Urban and Regional Planning and an Environmental Management Certificate from Ryerson University.

-Sandra Wilson - Sandra Wilson is the Vice-President, Accounting and Reporting of the REIT.
+Sandra Wilson - Sandra Wilson is the Vice-President, Accounting and Reporting of the REIT until March 31, 2009.
 Ms. Wilson is a Chartered Accountant with more than 20 years of diversified business experience.
 Previously, Ms. Wilson worked as Controller for O&Y Real Estate Investment Trust, where she was responsible for all aspects of the finance function, including financial reporting for the properties.
 Additionally, she was responsible for managing the acquisition due diligence process and implementing the post-acquisition integration plan.
 Prior to this, Ms. Wilson worked as Corporate Controller for Ivanhoe Cambridge Inc. (formerly Cambridge Shopping Centres Ltd.), responsible for all statutory reporting and financial systems.
 Ms. Wilson earned her Bachelor of Economics and Business degree from York University in 1986 and has been a member of the Institute of Chartered Accountants of Ontario since 1988.

-Kevin Cohen - Kevin Cohen is General Counsel, Corporate for the REIT.
-Mr. Cohen also acts as General Counsel of CAB and Vice-President, Operations & General Counsel of Sentry Select Capital Corp.
-Previously, Mr. Cohen practised corporate and securities law with Torys LLP from 2004 to 2006.
+Kevin Cohen - Kevin Cohen was General Counsel, Corporate for the REIT until February 18, 2009.
+Mr. Cohen also acted as General Counsel of CAB and Vice-President, Operations & Legal of Sentry Select Capital Inc. Previously, Mr. Cohen practised corporate and securities law with Torys LLP from 2004 to 2006.
 From 2002 to 2004, Mr. Cohen attended the Richard Ivey School of Business at the University of Western Ontario, graduating in 2004 with a Master of Business Administration degree.
 From 1994 to 2002, Mr. Cohen practised law in Vancouver after obtaining his Bachelor of Laws degree in 1994 from the University of British Columbia and his Bachelor of Arts degree in 1991 from the University of Western Ontario.

-Ryan Caughey - Ryan Caughey is the Corporate Secretary of the REIT.
+Ryan Caughey - Ryan Caughey became the General Counsel and Corporate Secretary of the REIT on February 26, 2009.
+Previously Mr. Caughey was Corporate Secretary of the REIT.
 Mr. Caughey was called to the Ontario bar in 2003.
 Following his call to the bar, Mr. Caughey worked as an associate lawyer with Osler, Hoskin & Harcourt LLP in Toronto where he practiced corporate law with an emphasis in mergers and acquisitions, and corporate finance.
-Mr. Caughey also serves as Corporate Secretary of CAB and Associate General Counsel and Corporate Secretary of Sentry Select Capital Corp.
+Mr. Caughey also serves as Corporate Secretary of CAB and Associate General Counsel and Corporate Secretary of Sentry Select Capital Inc.